 “CATA immerses people in the arts who might not otherwise have the opportunity.
 You just don’t see this anywhere else— especially with this level of artistic integrity.”

-• Travel reimbursement stipend for round trip travel that exceeds 42 miles
+• Stipends for reimbursement for round trip travel exceeding 42 miles

 • Invitations to special events and programs

 Faculty Artist Responsibilities

 • Working closely with CATA staff: Develop, plan, and teach compelling workshop series in particular art forms or disciplines to nurture the creativity of CATA artists with disabilities.
 Workshops are typically provided in weekly, one hour classes, with at least 8 workshops per series, with date and time coordinated by CATA staff in conversation with our program partners and artists.

 • Identify and articulate learning objectives and goals for each series you teach and where possible, connect curriculum with CATA’s annual theme.